OpenTranslationBible/open-bible/en-GB/43.John/md/john-12.md

 ## John 12:39

-For this reason, they could not believe, because, as Isaiah says elsewhere:
+They were unable to believe for this reason, as Isaiah says elsewhere:

 ## John 12:40